 Generally, where a HASP is required, there are other hazard control plans in place.
 It is common to need an Environmental Protection Plan to protect neighbors, the air, water, and ground from hazards created and addressed in the HASP.

 An Environmental Protection Plan is closely linked to a Hazardous Waste Plan, which addresses each issue as waste collection, waste classification, storage, transport, and disposal.

 Finally, the issues of Product Stewardship and Sustainability can be addressed.
 Issues such as recycling, carbon footprints, alternate products, routes and proximity of supplies are all elements to consider when planning a project or production activity.

 Atlantic Environmental, Inc. is well equipped to deal with more complex HASP issues.
-We may be able to assist you in something that seems to be overwhelming in its complexity and you can reach us by searching the website, by e-mailing firstname.lastname@example.org, call to 1-800-344-4414 or use our online contact form.
-This is all that is needed.
+We may be able to assist you in something that seems to be overwhelming in its complexity and you can reach us by searching the website, by e-mailing firstname.lastname@example.org, by calling to 973-366-4660 or by using our online contact form.

 Our primary service areas are: New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
 We can service most other areas of the US but additional travel charges will be applied.